jconorgrogan/Informational-Constructivism/README.md

 ## Preamble: Theories of everything and the Primacy of Information and Contrast

 Confronting the inherent uncertainties in our scientific knowledge—built upon layers of potentially imperfect assumptions, interpretations, trust in complex experiments, and the very human chains transmitting that information—demands a cautious strategy for fundamental theory building.
 To establish a robust foundation, particularly for a Theory of Everything, we must seek the most undeniable starting point: the absolute minimum phenomenon or operational event that any coherent description of reality, regardless of its details, must necessarily incorporate.
 Identifying this bedrock allows us to build upwards with greater confidence, ensuring our foundations aren't inadvertently built on inherited errors.
-I flesh out other important criteria in https://github.com/jconorgrogan/Informational-Constructivism/blob/main/TheoriesOfEverythingFramework

 There are several rival blueprints for what the universe is and why it exists.
 Quantum mechanics, general relativity, and string theory each offer a different ontology, yet they converge on one premise: **information** sits at the root of every description.
 No matter how the theories differ, all agree that something is being distinguished from something else.
 This points towards information processing as a fundamental aspect of reality.